OlofMorra/GQL-parser/README.md

 # GQL parser
-A GQL parser build with ANTLR v4.
-This parser is build to support my internship research at University of Technology Eindhoven (TU/e).
+A GQL parser built with ANTLR v4.
+This parser is built to support my internship research at University of Technology Eindhoven (TU/e).
 If you are interested in the report as well, you can find it [here](src/main/resources/Report/A%20Semantics%20of%20GQL;%20a%20New%20Query%20Language%20forProperty%20Graphs%20Formalized.pdf).